 Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour, with periodic Professional learning to keep staff informed of current issues.

-A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts.

 In the classroom, our social and emotional learning curriculum along with the You Can o It Program teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
 This promotes resilience, assertiveness, conflict resolution and problem solving.

-The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
+The Peer Support Program encourages positive relationships between students in different year levels.
 We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way.

 Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.

-We participate in the National Day of Action Against Bullying and Violence.

-For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy/Student Engagement Policy.
+For further information about our engagement and wellbeing initiatives, please see our Student Engagement Policy.

 Incident Response

-Reporting concerns to Example School
+Reporting concerns to Toolamba PS

 Bullying complaints will be taken seriously and responded to sensitively at our school.